 You then have to go through the process of losing weight.
 If you are successful, you’ll win your prize.
 If not, the money you bet will go to successful competitors.

 The website lets users sign up in teams.
 This can provide extra motivation if you want to lose weight with friends, family, or work colleagues.

 If you are successful, it’s possible to win large prizes with HealthyWage.
 The website has plenty of examples of people winning thousands of dollars.
-The downside is that if you aren’t successful, you’ll lose all the money you bet.
+The downside is that you’ll lose all the money you bet if you aren’t successful.

-To get started, you have to sign up to Rover and select dog walking as your service.
+To get started, you have to sign up for Rover and select dog walking as your service.
 Then, enter your address and availability so people nearby can find you.

 One of the best things about Rover is that you set your price for your dog-walking service.
 This means you can earn as much as you like.
 Of course, the higher you go, the less competitive your price will be, which will make it harder to find customers.

 When setting your price, consider a price within the range of other dog walkers in your area.
 Dog walkers typically charge between $15 and $30 depending on their location, rating, and experience.
 Most dog walkers have a fee of around $20 per walk.

 You should also consider that Rover takes a cut of 20% per booking.
 While this is a significant amount, you may find it worth it because of how easy the app is to find customers.
 Rover’s guarantee covers your dog-walking activities.

 Sweatcoin is an app that pays you to walk.
 Users sign up for the service and then use the app to track their steps.
 For every 1,000 outdoor steps you take, you earn 0.95 Sweatcoins.